Pool Tile Cleaning | Pool Tile Repair | Calcium Removal

 Person Swimming on Body of Water

-Why is having lime in your swimming pool a problem?
+Why is having in your swimming pool a problem?

-If pool owners hunt limestone like this, it’s not for nothing!
-Having excess lime in your swimming pool can indeed be the cause of various problems.
+If pool owners hunt like this, it’s not for nothing!
+Having excess in your swimming pool can indeed be the cause of various problems.

 First of all, at the level of the interior of the basin.
 Because the more our pool is loaded with limestone, the more “chance” we have of seeing it build up from the inside.